JiiXaa/retro-buster/README.md

   - [x] Show active rentals on the rentals page.
   - [] Archived rentals link located in the rentals page to be able to see archived rentals for deleted VHS tape copy.

+### Database features:

+- App using ElephantSQL hosting platform for storing Postgres database,
+- Used soft delete technique to mark records as deleted without actually removing them from the database, it helps with:
+  - Data recovery, accidentally removed data or recover historical data (Rentals vs. ArchivedRentals)
+  - Data integrity, foreign key constraints, and complex relationships between tables.

 ### Database relationship model prototyping:

 Database prototyping/building uses the SQLite library and the final version is stored on the ElephantSQL (PostgreSQL database hosting service)

-- [x] 'Videocassette' class needs to have a one-to-many relationship with the 'VhsDetails' class.
-'VhsDetails' instance will hold all important information about the all instances (vhs copies) connected to it (copy number/id, date added, is available).
+- [x] 'Movie' class needs to have a one-to-many relationship with the 'VhsTapeCopy' class.
+'VhsTapeCopy' instance will hold all important information about the all instances (vhs copies) connected to it (copy number/id, date added, is available, is removed).
-- [x] 'VhsDetails' (tape copy) class needs to have many-to-one relationship with the 'VhsRental' model to be able to track rental information such as which customer has rented that particular copy, when was borrowed, due to bring back.
+- [x] 'VhsTapeCopy' (tape copy) class needs to have many-to-one relationship with the 'VhsRental' model to be able to track rental information such as which customer has rented that particular copy, when was borrowed, due to bring back.
 - [x] 'VhsRental' class needs to have many-to-one relationship with 'Customer' as one customer can have multiple rental transaction/movies rented at the same time.
+- [x] 'ArchivedRental' class needs to have many-to-one relationship with 'Movie' meaning that one movie can have multiple archived rentals.
+- [x] 'VhsTapeCopy' needs to have many-to-one relationship with 'ArchivedRental' and 'VhsRental' meaning that one VHS tape copy can have multiple rentals or archived rentals.

 ## TEST/BUGS: